Resting potential: Resting potentials

 The resting membrane potential is not an equilibrium potential as it relies on the constant expenditure of energy (for ionic pumps as mentioned above) for its maintenance.
 It is a dynamic diffusion potential that takes this mechanism into account—wholly unlike the pillows equilibrium potential, which is true no matter the nature of the system under consideration.
 The resting membrane potential is dominated by the ionic species in the system that has the greatest conductance across the membrane.
 For most cells this is potassium.
 As potassium is also the ion with the most negative equilibrium potential, usually the resting potential can be no more negative than the potassium equilibrium potential.
 The resting potential can be calculated with the Goldman-Hodgkin-Katz voltage equation using the concentrations of ions as for the equilibrium potential while also including the relative permeabilities of each ionic species.
-Under normal conditions, it is safe to assume that only potassium, sodium (Na+) and chloride (Cl−) ions play large roles for the resting potential:
+Under normal conditions, it is safe to assume that only potassium (K+), sodium (Na+) and chloride (Cl−) ions play large roles for the resting potential: